Turmoil Continues at City Hall as Adams Taps New First Dep and Another Aid is Arrested

 While the press was not hostile, it was relentless in talking about the ongoing federal probes which so far have resulted in a five-count corruption and bribery indictment against Adams that was unsealed on Sept.
 26. A parade of at least seven close advisors who were either fired or resigned over the last month as a least four federal investigations swirled, homes were raided and electronic devices seized.

 Among the departures, Lisa Zornberg, chief counsel who resigned on Sept.
 14 saying she did not feel she could do her job anymore.
-It was reported that she wanted Adams to rid his staff of Phil Banks, Timothy Pearse and others.
-Adams resisted the move, although Phil Banks and Pearse are gone.
+It was reported that she wanted Adams to rid his staff of deputy mayor of public safety Phil Banks, Asian advisor Winnie Greco, and contract chief Timothy Pearse and others.
+Adams resisted the move, although Phil Banks, Pearse and Greco are now gone anyway.

-In addition of Wright, her husband David Banks, who resigned as education chancellor but originally intended to stay until Dec.
+Wright’s husband David Banks, who announced his resignation as education chancellor in late September but originally said he intended to stay until Dec.
 31. Instead, he said Adams asked him to pack up and leave on Oct.
 16.

 David Banks brother Phil Banks, the deputy mayor for public safety resigned Oct.
 7.

-Winnie Greco, Adams liaison to the Asian community who was reportedly particularly close to Chinese government official resigned on Oct.
+Winnie Greco, Adams liaison to the Asian community who was reportedly particularly close to Chinese government had been on unpaid leave since feds raided her home months ago, officially resigned on Oct.
 7. One other aid, Rana Abbasova, was fired according to the NY Post.
 Adams declined to discuss specific personnel matters.

 Adams insisted, “I have never told anyone to do anything illegal or improper.
 My instructions have always been, follow the law.”